lrcfmd/ipcsp/README.md

 lattice allocation problems.

-For every phase field, grid and unit cell sizes the package will store the interaction values between different positions for subsequent use.
+For every phase field, grid and unit cell sizes the package will store the interaction values between different pairs of atoms and positions for subsequent use.
 Thus, repeated runs for another space group or composition are usually faster.

 ## Citation
-The code is written to accompany the paper "Non-Heuristic Algorithms, Guarantees and Quantum Computing for Crystal Structure Prediction" and this version will not be further updated except for minor corrections.
+This research code is written to accompany the paper "Non-Heuristic Algorithms, Guarantees and Quantum Computing for Crystal Structure Prediction" and this version will not be further updated except for minor corrections.